List of News and Information about magna on 4WheelsNews.com

 Presently, Magna is the owner of the remaining 73% non-controlling stake.
 In a statement last Thursday, Magna CEO Don Walker said that the company is “pleased” to get back control of Magna E-Car's assets and business.Read the entire article Magna International posts a 24% profit increase in the second quarter

-Nissan said that beginning in 2014, Magna Steyr (the Austrian contract manufacturer) will produce a new premium compact car for its Infiniti brand.
+Japanese carmaker Nissan said that beginning in 2014, Austrian contract manufacturer Magna Steyr will produce a new premium compact car for its Infiniti brand.
 Through a statement, Infiniti chief Andy Palmer said that the car will help the brand reach new consumers and expand in key markets like western Europe.
-Nissan didn’t offer further information on the car or say if it will be sold in markets outside Europe like in the U.S.
+Nissan didn’t offer further information on the car or say if it will be sold in markets outside Europe like in the United States.

 Siegfried Wolf said General Motors Co.'s cost-cutting agreement with PSA/Peugeot-Citroen reflects that the US carmaker made the wrong decision when it withdrew from a deal to sell European operations to his company Magna International Inc. Wolf, Magna’s co-chief executive who led the failed acquisition of GM’s Opel/Vauxhall division, said US automaker has failed to give the brand the liberty to innovate, which is an important element that carmaker should have if they want to be successful in costlier countries.